goastian/midori-desktop/testing/perfdocs/generated/browsertime.rst

    ./mach raptor -t amazon --app fenix --binary org.mozilla.fenix --conditioned-profile settled-webext

-To run these jobs on try, make sure to select the tp6 jobs that include the string `webextensions`, as an example (add ``--no-push`` to force try fuzzy to only list the jobs selected by the try fuzzy query) to run all tp6 page-load webextensons jobs currently defined:
+To run these jobs on try, make sure to select the tp6 jobs that include the string `webextensions`, as an example (add ``--no-push`` to force try perf to only list the jobs selected by the try perf query) to run all tp6 page-load webextensons jobs currently defined:

 ::

-   ./mach try fuzzy -q "'tp6 'webextensions"
+   ./mach try perf --full -q "'tp6 'webextensions"

 Similarly for running tp6m (equivalent to tp6 but for mobile) on Firefox for Android builds:

 ::

-   ./mach try fuzzy --full -q "'tp6m 'webextensions"
+   ./mach try perf --full -q "'tp6m 'webextensions"

-Note that this can also be done using ``./mach try perf --show-all -q "'tp6m 'webextensions"`` to produce a compare view link of the changes before/after the patch being tested.

 The set of extensions installed are the ones listed in the ``"addons"`` property of the condprof customization file `webext.json`_ from the ``testing/condprofile/condprof/customization/`` directory.